The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 When going from $\dim X=1$ to $\dim X>1$, an additional consideration needs to be introduced in order to construct the moduli space.
 Instead of using slope semistability, we have to use a notion where the degree is substituted by the Hilbert polynomial.
 This is Gieseker semistability for torsion-free sheaves.
 An analogous notion of semistability was defined in \cite{gomezsols.principalsheaves} and \cite{glss.singular.char} for principal $\rho$-sheaves.
 Using the methods of GIT, G\'omez-Sols \cite{gomezsols.principalsheaves}, Schmitt \cite{schmitt.singular} and G\'omez-Langer-Schmitt-Sols \cite{glss.singular.char} constructed moduli spaces of semistable $\rho$-sheaves.
 We remark that the moduli space obtained will in general depend on the choice of representation $\rho$.
+The notion of semistability for principal $\rho$-sheaves is given in Definition \ref{defn: Gieseker semistable}.

 Alper, Halpern-Leistner and Heinloth \cite{alper2019existence} have recently introduced an alternative approach to GIT for the construction of moduli spaces.
 Their approach is intrinsic to the algebraic stack associated to the moduli problem of interest.
+Building on the criteria of \cite{alper2019existence}, Halpern-Leistner \cite[\S5]{halpernleistner2021structure} and Halpern-Leistner, Herrero and Jones \cite{torsion-freepaper} developed tools to construct moduli spaces of semistable loci inside of algebraic stacks.
 In this article we employ their techniques instead of the GIT methods that were previously used in the literature.